UniboDIFABiophysics/programmingCourseDIFA/Lesson_09_DataFrame_and_Pandas.md

 ## Dataframe manipulation

-Often real data arrives in a format that can only be defined as "far from optimal"
+Often real data arrives in a format that can only be described as "far from optimal"

 The first (and major) part of data analysis is data cleaning and preprocessing in a decent form